Lymphedema

 Compared to the past, the cases that do occur are usually less severe in terms of the impact on movement and the way the arm looks.

-Sentinel node biopsy versus axillary dissection
+Sentinel node biopsy versus axillary lymph node dissection

 Now, most people have a less invasive procedure called sentinel node biopsy.
 This procedure removes fewer lymph nodes than axillary dissection, so there’s less risk of lymphedema [3,16,20-24].